aave/docs-v3/core-contracts/misc/l2encoder.md

 # L2Encoder

-Helper contract to encode calldata that is passed to the L2Pool.
-It is used to optimize calldata size in L2Pool for transaction cost reduction only indented to help generate calldata for uses/frontends.
+Helper contract to encode calldata that is passed to the [L2Pool](../protocol/pool/l2pool.md).
+It is used to optimize calldata size in `L2Pool` for transaction cost reduction only indented to help generate calldata for users/frontends.

+The source code is available on [GitHub](https://github.com/aave/aave-v3-core/blob/master/contracts/misc/L2Encoder.sol).

 ## View Methods